 Request for Practical Training

-Request for Practical Training - Practical Training is a benefit available to F-1 students who have been lawfully enrolled in a Department of Homeland Security approved academic institution like Coppin State University.
+Practical Training is a benefit available to F-1 students who have been lawfully enrolled in a Department of Homeland Security approved academic institution like Coppin State University.
 Students who have been granted Practical Training may accept employment in the US to work in their fields of study.

-OPT Extension - To be eligible for an OPT extension, a student must have received a degree (bachelor’s or master’s) in the STEM fields.
+To be eligible for an OPT extension, a student must have received a degree (bachelor’s or master’s) in the STEM fields.
 These degrees include Science, Technology, Engineering, and Mathematics.
 At Coppin State University, you are eligible for the extension if you have received a degree in one of the above listed fields.

-CPT Form – Students may be authorized for CPT, or Curricular Practical Training, to engage in for credit training programs which are an integral, but not necessarily required, part of an established curriculum.
+Students may be authorized for CPT, or Curricular Practical Training, to engage in for credit training programs which are an integral, but not necessarily required, part of an established curriculum.

 - Have been in F-1 status for one full academic year, be in good academic and legal standing, and carry a full course of study.